If your dog is constantly licking their paws, it can be both concerning and frustrating to watch.

 This behavior is often repetitive and may occur when they’re alone or during stressful events like loud noises or changes in routine.

+Over time, licking can become compulsive and cause self-inflicted injury.
 You might also observe pacing, whining, or other signs of restlessness.

 Left unaddressed, anxiety-driven licking can result in long-term skin damage and behavior issues.